Phase-Walker/git-testing/formatting.md

 Typed >Text that is a quote
 You only need to escape the > character if it is the first character in the line.

-For more advanced functionality refer to:
+For more advanced functionalities refer to:
 https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax